Soumipal56/soumi-modelsuite-qualification/README.md

 ---

-## 🤝 Contribution Guidelines
+##  Contribution Guidelines

-We welcome contributions!
-To contribute:

-1. Review the open issues and discuss your ideas.
+**This repository is used for candidate assessment as part of our hiring process.**

+To submit your work:

+1. **Read the complete guide:** [CONTRIBUTING.md](./CONTRIBUTING.md)
-2. Fork the repository and create your feature branch.
+2. Fork this repository to your GitHub account
+3. Create a task branch (never work on `master`)
+4. Complete your assigned task following our code standards
+5. Test locally using `npm run lint` and `npm run build`
-3. Raise a PR for the particular issue assigned to you.
+6. Submit a PR following the required format

-4. Go to the original issue and link your PR there to get it reviewed.
+** Important:**
+- All PRs are automatically tested via CI/CD
+- PRs that fail any check will be **automatically closed**
+- PR title must follow format: `[TASK-ID]-description`
+- PR description must be complete with testing steps and screenshots (for UI changes)

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed instructions and requirements.

 ---

-## 🛡 CODEOWNERS
+##  CODEOWNERS

-All pull requests must be reviewed and approved by the core maintainer:
+All pull requests must be reviewed and approved by the core maintainers:
 - **@Pranav140** (Pranav Garg)
+- **@vanshrastogi111** (Vansh Rastogi)

 ---